top of page

 Both my sister and I experimented and tried to produce healthy desserts (or, at least, healthier than bought versions) with no flour, and no sugar.
 My chocolate mousse, my truffles, made with coconut oil, cream, egg yolks, organic cacao powder (or, sometimes, very dark chocolate), and softened blueberries or prunes (to add some sweetness), were divine.
 And he loved them.

-We'd been told that the prescribed drug, Donepizil, would work to hold the dementia at bay for only about a year before a gradual but untreatable decline would then start.
-But by mid-April 2023 he'd reached the two year mark!
-And so I felt a constant springing of hope in my heart that the dietary measures, and the B12 supplements, were doing something positive!
+The prescribed drug, Donepizil, seemed miraculous!
+He returned to his old funny and active self.
+We were told, though, that it would work to hold the dementia at bay for only about a year before a gradual but untreatable decline would then start.
+By mid-April 2023 he'd reached the two year mark!
+And so I felt a constant springing of hope in my heart that the dietary measures, the B12 supplements plus Vitamins C, D3 and K2, were doing something positive!
 Two years!

 Newspaper on pause, he stops to listen to a particular favourite (was it Layla, or Baker Street?) on Johnny Walker’s Sounds of the Seventies on Radio 2, October 2022.